itchio/butler/docs/steam-sync.md

 target = "user/other-game"
 branch = "beta"
 skip = [234570]
-cache_dir = ".steam-sync-cache"
+cache_dir = "/mnt/big/other-game-cache"

 [sync.map]
 234568 = "win-64"
 ```

-Run `butler steam-sync --from-config path/to/file.toml`.
+Run `butler steam-sync --from-config path/to/config.toml`.
 Each entry is synced
 in order.
 A failed entry is reported and the remaining entries still run; the
 exit status is non-zero if any failed.

+At the top level, before the first `[[sync]]`:

+  * `cache_dir`: keep downloads between syncs for every entry.
+Each app gets
+    its own subdirectory named by app id, so the example above stages app
+    123456 in `.steam-sync-cache/123456`.
+A relative path is relative to the
+    config file.
+Without it, entries that set no `cache_dir` of their own are
+    downloaded into a temporary directory and removed after the push.

 Each `[[sync]]` entry takes: